FirelightWP/easy-fancybox/readme.txt

 = 2.2.0 =
 * Added: Pro landing page for re-launch of Pro
+* Added: Optoin to disable core lightbox
-* Updated: Refined some styling / JS for options screen
+* Updated: Refined styling / JS for options screen
 * Fixed: JS console error on admin dashboard
 * Fixed: Lightbox buttons not working on mobile